-- Cord tissue processing: In addition to cord blood processing, some cord blood companies also process actual cord tissue, which can be used for different purposes than cord blood.
+- Cord tissue processing: In addition to cord blood processing, some cord blood companies also process cord tissue (the umbilical cord itself).
+Healthcare providers use this tissue for different purposes than cord blood.

-- One-time enrollment fees: Some cord blood companies simply charge one-time enrollment fees for cord blood storage for a certain period of time.
+- One-time enrollment fees: Some cord blood companies charge one-time enrollment fees for cord blood storage for a specified period.

-- Annual storage fees: There are cord blood companies that charge annual storage fees to keep cord blood in a bank year after year.
+- Annual storage fees: This is an annual storage fee to keep cord blood in a bank year after year.

-- Enrollment and storage fees: Some cord blood companies require customers to put down a deposit to enroll and then play annual storage fees to keep blood.
+- Enrollment and storage fees: Some cord blood companies require customers to put down a deposit to enroll, then pay annual storage fees.